KubaP/Powershell-ytdlWrapper/README.md

 The `Format-Custom` & `Format-List` views contain the largest amount of information regarding the template or job.

-⚠This module supports `Fancy` formatting (using colours and emoijs) for enhanced readability.
-This *only* works within the **Windows Terminal** at the moment (I've not tested this on other terminal emulators, but if you know that they support these extra features then let me know).
+⚠This module supports "Fancy" formatting (using colours and emoijs) for enhanced readability.
+This *only* works within the **Windows Terminal** at the moment (I've not tested this on other terminal emulators, but if you know that they support these extra formatting features then let me know).
 The example below shows the enhanced formatting.

 ![Example](./example.png)